 That requires you to do any maintenance, repairs, or improvements to your property.
-Don't know
+No

 If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchase of your property.